 - 70 hours clinical

-Tuition costs for these CNA classes in Pennsylvania are $949, with the costs for everything else being the candidate’s responsibility.
+Tuition costs for these CNA classes are $949, with the costs for everything else being the candidate’s responsibility.
 These items will include textbooks, a watch, shoes, and scrubs.

 Frequently Asked Questions

-How much do CNA classes in Pennsylvania cost?
+How much do CNA classes in Pittsburgh cost?

-What are the requirements for becoming a CNA in Pennsylvania?
+What are the requirements for becoming a CNA in Pittsburgh?

 To become a CNA, candidates will have to complete a minimum of 120 hours, or 4 weeks of training, 80 hours dedicated to classes, 40 hours dedicated to clinical testing.
 Candidates will also need to be: